 District legal offices and Central Office, Office of the General Counsel are responsible for processing settlements for payment.
 The Central Office, Office of the General Counsel is also responsible for the final execution of settlement agreements.
-The District Legal Office will forward the settlement, executed by the vendor, to the Central Office, Office of the General Counsel along with the following:
+The district legal office will forward the settlement, executed by the vendor, to the Central Office, Office of the General Counsel along with the following:

-• Invoice transmittal form (RRIT)
+- Invoice transmittal form;

-- encumbrance approval;
+- encumbrance sheet;

 - description letter; and

 - supporting documentation